Cliff Asness: Economic and political commentary

 Asness frequently comments on financial issues in print and on CNBC and other television programs.
 He has frequently spoken out against high hedge fund fees.
 In particular, he has been critical of hedge funds with high correlations to equity markets, delivering stock index fund performance (which is available cheaply) at prices that could only be justified by extraordinary market insight that only the best hedge funds seem to deliver consistently.

 In 2008, he complained about short-selling restrictions in The New York Times.
 In a 2010 The Wall Street Journal op-ed (written with Aaron Brown) he claimed the Dodd-Frank financial reform bill would lead to regulatory capture, crony capitalism and a massive "financial-regulatory complex."
 In Bloomberg columns, he discussed taxation of investment managers and healthcare reform.
 He posts commentary on financial issues, generally from a libertarian and efficient markets viewpoint.

 In an unpublished 2000 paper, "Bubble Logic," Asness criticized "nonsensical" and "unsustainable stock prices" that caused the stock market tech bubble of 1999–2000.
 In a special 60th anniversary edition of The Financial Analysts Journal he said that this was also the fifth anniversary of the stock bubble peak, he repeated his criticisms the tech bubble and those who claimed options should not be expensed.

 He was also known as an outspoken critic of U.S. president Barack Obama.
 Two tracts he authored protest the Obama administration's treatment of Chrysler senior bondholders.

 In 2012, he was included in the 50 Most Influential list of Bloomberg Markets magazine.

-In 2013, Asness was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
+In 2013, Asness was a signatory to an amicus curiae brief submitted to the U.S. Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

+In 2023, Asness declared he would no longer donate to his alma mater University of Pennsylvania due to their hosting the Palestine Writes festival, and what he called a “drift away from true freedom of thought, expression and speech.”

 Personal life

 In 1999, Asness married Laurel Elizabeth Fraser of Seward, Nebraska, the daughter of a retired Methodist pastor.
 Asness has four children.

-He listed his Miami penthouse for sale in October 2019, after purchasing it from Boris Jordan in May 2018.
+He sold his Miami Beach penthouse for $22 million in July 2020, after purchasing it from businessman Boris Jordan in May 2018.